MicrosoftDocs/visualstudio-docs/docs/extensibility/breaking-changes-2017.md

 ### Visual Studio registry

-* Previously, Visual Studio installed many registry keys into the system’s local machine and user hives under a Visual Studio-specific key:
+* Previously, Visual Studio installed many registry keys into the system’s HKEY_LOCAL_MACHINE and HKEY_CURRENT_USER hives under a Visual Studio-specific key:
   * HKLM\Software\Microsoft\VisualStudio\\**Version**: Registry keys created by MSI installers and per-machine extensions.
   * HKCU\Software\Microsoft\VisualStudio\\**Version**: Registry keys created by Visual Studio to store user-specific settings.
-  * HKCU\Software\Microsoft\VisualStudio\\**Version**_Config: A copy of Visual Studio HKLM key above, plus the registry keys merged from PKGDEF files by extensions.
+  * HKCU\Software\Microsoft\VisualStudio\\**Version**_Config: A copy of Visual Studio HKLM key above, plus the registry keys merged from .pkgdef files by extensions.
 * To reduce the impact on the registry, Visual Studio now uses the [RegLoadAppKey](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724886(v=vs.85).aspx) function to store registry keys in a private binary file under %VsAppDataFolder%\privateregistry.bin.
 Only a very small number of Visual Studio-specific keys remain in the system registry.
 * Existing code running inside the Visual Studio process is not impacted.
 Visual Studio will redirect all registry operations under the HKCU Visual Studio-specific key to the private registry.
 Reading and writing to other registry locations will continue to use the system registry.
 * External code will need to load and read from this file for Visual Studio registry entries.